Brain and mental health

 This book’s premise is that our brain is more plastic then was previously thought.
 Given the right stimulus, the brain behaves like a living organism.
 It can be trained; it can change structure, compensate and adjust for a disability; it can even recover functions and develop new functions in adulthood.

-Each chapter describes a different method that was used to successfully overcome a neurological induced disability, from inborn learning disability, to stoke, to traumatic brain injury.
+Each chapter describes a different method that was used to successfully overcome a neurological induced disability, from inborn learning disability, to stoke and traumatic brain injury.
 This description is done through detailed case histories and interviews.
-The methods used range anywhere from complex machines to softwares programs and prescribed exercises.
+The methods used range anywhere from complex machines to software to prescribed exercises.

-Since neurology and psychiatry are closely intertwined, the book deals with some psychiatric disorders such as as OCD, sexual addiction, and depression.
-I believe that the principles outlined in this book can and will be used in the future to treat more psychiatric disorders.
+Since neurology and psychiatry are closely intertwined, the book deals with some psychiatric disorders such as as Obsessive Compulsive disorder (OCD), sexual addiction, and depression.
+I believe that the principles outlined in this book can and will be used in the future to treat more mental health disorder disorders and enable people to recover.